heskettalex/PlankPacker/README.md

 - Cut list instructions: How to cut the planks indicated in the input cut list from the newly ordered planks (and inventory if provided).
 Planks cut from an inventory item are tagged with a "*" and highlighted blue for clarity.

 This text file can be saved with the "Save" button in the upper right.

+### Visualization
+To visualize how the cuts are spaced on each plank, check the "visualize cuts" checkbox in the upper right corner of the "packing output" panel.
+This visualization is only visible in the PlankPacker editor, and is not saved to the output.